A Complete Gas Furnace Maintenance Checklist

 These test points can serve as important performance measures if you have an older unit.

-The furnace area is usually left in pristine condition following an inspection.
 Dust is common on furnaces because they’re usually found in basements and utility closets, so you can also routinely wipe down the furnace’s surface and vacuum around it to keep the area clean.
+If you hire a professional tech to service your furnace, they will clean it for you and leave your furnace area in pristine condition following an inspection.

 Make a Plan to Get Your Furnace Checked

-While a furnace pro is important for your annual inspection, you shouldn't stay a stranger to your furnace the rest of the year.
+While a furnace pro is important for your annual inspection, you shouldn't stay away from your furnace the rest of the year.
 Regular furnace check-ups protect your furnace warranty; some warranties become void if you don't properly maintain your unit.

-Regular furnace check-ups also save you money by boosting your system's energy efficiency—which means no heating costs flying out the window at your house.
+Regular furnace check-ups also save you money by boosting your system's energy efficiency—which means no surprise heating costs flying at you.
 You can even catch a pricey problem before it happens.

 Need professional help with your project?